mthl/guix-artwork/website/posts/meet-guix-at-fosdem-2022.md

 This year’s a bit special: we’re celebrating 10 years of Guix, including [8 years sharing our excitement at FOSDEM](https://guix.gnu.org/en/blog/tags/fosdem/)!
-This year again there will be again several talks about Guix and related projects.
+This edition will also bring you several talks about Guix and related projects.

   - Sunday morning, in the [distributions track](https://fosdem.org/2022/schedule/track/distributions/),